 Long Island City | It’s amazing what you can do with former landfills these days.
 At the Socrates Sculpture Park, get a whiff of creativity at its finest when the spring exhibit is unveiled in early May.
 Now that temperatures are on the up and up, outdoor film screenings and free fitness classes will return.
-And don’t miss seeing recycled art soar in mid-air at the annual Kite Flight.

-Flushing Meadows Corona Park | The Queens Theatre is chock full of performances this spring that justify crossing the bridge including the energetic Latin Dance Fiesta (April 28) and two days of performances by L.A. based BODYTRAFFIC (April 7-8) the “dance company of the future.”
+Flushing Meadows Corona Park | The Queens Theatre is chock full of performances this spring that justify crossing the bridge including the energetic Calpulli Mexican Dance Company and the family-oriented performance of Alice in Wonderland (February 9).

-Greenbelt | The annual OutdoorFest celebration of all things nature in NYC kicks off with a campout on Staten Island on June 2 and 3rd with yoga, trail running, survival skills, a concert in the woods and a bonfire.
-Ride the (free) ferry 0ver to the island and then hop on the OutdoorFest shuttles to head towards a weekend that will make you feel miles away from the hustle bustle.
+Greenbelt | The annual OutdoorFest celebration of all things nature in NYC kicks off with a campout on Staten Island on June 5 and 14 with yoga, trail running, survival skills, a concert in the woods and a bonfire.
+Hop on the OutdoorFest shuttles from Union Square to head towards a weekend that will make you feel miles away from the hustle bustle.

-Richmond | Red and verde chili aficionados can prep their pots and palettes for the annual New York City Chili Cookoff (April 21) sanctioned by the International Chili Society.
+Richmond | Red and verde chili aficionados can prep their pots and palettes for the annual New York City Chili Cookoff (April 27) sanctioned by the International Chili Society.

-Chelsea | Park your bike on the west side of town and reward yourself with a little seafood, beer, and ping pong at the city’s favorite lightship, the Frying Pan, which will be open “on days in April predicted to be over 70 degrees” and then from May 1 until October 1.
+Chelsea | Park your bike on the west side of town and reward yourself with a little seafood, beer, and ping pong at the city’s favorite lightship, the Frying Pan, which will be opening again in the spring has stunning views that overlook the Hudson River.

-Pocantico Hills | Take the train to the Stone Barns Center on any Friday (starting April 6) for guided farm tours.
+Pocantico Hills | Take the train to the Stone Barns Center on any (starting April 12) for guided farm tours.
 Choose from the morning “Insider Tour” or the early afternoon “Family Tour”.

-Albany | To see spring bloom in all its colorful glory, we’d suggest a trip to the state capital’s three-day tulip festival (May 12-13).
+Albany | To see spring bloom in all its colorful glory, we’d suggest a trip to the state capital’s three-day tulip festival (May 11-12).
 If that’s not enough for you, there is also a 61-variety Daffodil festival in Connecticut, and Boston will show 400 types of lilacs on Lilac Sunday.